chengjie11/udacity_repo/README.md

 ## Project Description

 This project employs a dataset of bank customers with their demographic information and their activity history with the bank account.
 The goal of this project is to build two classification models - random forest and logistic regression - to predict whether a customer is likely to churn or not.
-Testing and logging is inclueded in building machine learning model in production.
+Testing and logging is included in building machine learning model in production.
 Separate test file churn_script_logging_and_tests.py is created and logging function is embedded for debugging purpose.

 ## Running Files
 Step 1: pip install needed python packages, including shap, joblib, pandas, numpy, matplotlib, seaborn, sklearn